Prize indemnity insurance: Other uses

 In addition to hole-in-one insurance for golf events, prize indemnity insurance companies typically offer coverages for other types of contests as well.
 For example, contest coverage can frequently be purchased for contests such as half-court shots in basketball, field-goal kicks in football, home runs in baseball, blue-line goals in hockey, and even retail and casino-based promotions as well.

-For example, in the 2005 Super Bowl, prizes were set to be awarded for several events, including a return of the opening kickoff for a touchdown, a safety, and a fourth-quarter field goal of 50 yards (ca. 46 m) or more.
+For example, in the Super Bowl, prizes were set to be awarded for several events, including a return of the opening kickoff for a touchdown, a safety, and a fourth-quarter field goal of 50 yards (ca. 46 m) or more.
 Prize indemnity insurance was purchased to cover all these events.
 However, none of the events occurred in the game.

 Most television game shows pay for prize indemnity insurance for million-dollar prizes.
-One example came from April 2008, when such an insurance provider demanded RTL Group and CBS toughen million dollar win provisions after The Price Is Right $1,000,000 Spectacular produced three millionaires in the six episodes produced that season under the new rules imposed for the season.
-To win the $1,000,000 prize, the contestants had to give a winning bid within $1,000 of the final showcase's retail price.
-The insurance company demanded that this threshold be reduced to $500 and that one of the a million-dollar pricing games be removed.
-After the four episodes aired with the new rules, RTL and CBS have not produced any further "a million dollar" episodes since, possibly due to the insurance concerns.
-Since 2013, "Big Money Week" with $100,000 or greater prizes has aired in daytime close to the television sweeps and prime-time episodes have aired sporadically since then, but using the daytime budget.
-The most common Big Money Week million-dollar game is Plinko, by simply replacing the $10,000 slot with a $100,000 or $200,000 slot, as a half or one million dollar game.
-Plinko has never been won (all five chips in the center slot) in the 42 years it has been played.
-This case showed how insurers can influence show formats by tightening conditions or reducing payout thresholds to balance entertainment value with risk control.
+One example came from April 2008, when such an insurance provider demanded RTL Group and CBS toughen million dollar win provisions after The Price Is Right $1,000,000 Spectacular (a primetime series of episodes typically aired during sweeps periods, but because of the 2007-08 Writers Guild of America strike and a change of host in effect during that season, had become a 10-episode series that season) produced three millionaires in the six episodes produced that season under the new rules imposed for the season.
+At the time, the jackpot could be won by either tightened rules for pricing games that pushed precision, or to be within $1,000 of their Showcase round's actual retail price without going over, based on the much more expensive Showcases in primetime compared to daytime episodes.
+One player won the prize in Clock Game when she correctly priced two prizes in less than ten seconds.
+Two contestants won the prize for Showcase bids within the $1,000 margin.
+After the first series of tapings, four more episodes had been ordered because of ratings and to fill in programming gaps.
+For the final order of four episodes, the insurance company demanded that this threshold be reduced to $500 and that one of the a million-dollar pricing games be removed.
+No new $1,000,000 Spectacular episodes were produced after May 2008, possibly due to the insurance concerns.